-The overarching driver for drilling the Cova-1 well is the search for oil to satisfy global demand for hydrocarbon products.
+The overarching driver for exploration drilling in S06-03 is the search for oil to satisfy global demand for hydrocarbon products.
 The Timor Sea contains known and highly prospective hydrocarbon fields.
 Previous oil exploration in the Timor Sea, which commenced in the late 1960s, has resulted in several producing fields.

-To date, no wells have been drilled in PSC S06-03.
-A 3D seismic survey conducted in June 2007 indicated the presence of potential hydrocarbon prospects in PSC S06-03.
+To date, no wells have been drilled in S06-03.
+A 3D seismic survey conducted in June 2007 indicated the presence of prospect areas in S06-03.
 Drilling is the only way more definitive data can be obtained on the presence of hydrocarbons and the economic viability of their production.

-Further justification for drilling the Cova-1 well is the benefit that the development of Timor-Leste's oil and gas resources can bring to the people of Timor-Leste.
+Further justification for drilling is the benefits the development of Timor-Leste's oil and gas resources can bring to the people of Timor-Leste.
 Oil and gas revenues underpin the government's routine and development programmes in the absence of any other substantial source of revenue.